Prince (Prince of Persia): Concept and design

 The Prince was created by Mechner as the protagonist of the original Prince of Persia.
 His inspiration for the character's athleticism was the opening ten minutes of Raiders of the Lost Ark, referencing the approach of main character Indiana Jones to situations encountered.
 Mechner was also influenced by Jones's portrayal as a vulnerable action hero.
 The character was based on multiple similar figures in ancient literature, including One Thousand and One Nights.
 Originally a plain figure in white clothing, the Prince was restyled for the game's Japanese release in a turban and baggy pants.
 This look pleased Mechner, and became associated with the character during the original trilogy.

 Speaking on the Prince's role in The Shadow and the Flame, Mechner admitted to taking a hands-off approach due to his work on The Last Express (1997), and that he was growing tired of the character due to development pressures.
 Plot elements from the ending of The Shadow and the Flame were going to be continued in an unpronounced sequel relating to the Prince's origins.
 Speaking in 2010, Mechner said that during his time writing the series bible for the production of future Prince of Persia games, he was attempting to force the Prince into the conventions of western fiction, forgetting the character's literary origins.
-By the time Prince of Persia 3D released in 1999 to a lukewarm response, Mechner was pleased that the Prince had run his course, as he no longer recognized the character he created.
+By the time Prince of Persia 3D was released in 1999 to a lukewarm response, Mechner was pleased that the Prince had run his course, as he no longer recognized the character he created.